Litho Lam Printing vs. Digital Printing for Retail Packaging

 The Advantages of Litho-Laminated Packaging

-Because litho lam prints to the liner board before it is attached to the corrugated fluting, it prints on a smooth surface.
+Because litho lamination prints to the liner board before it is attached to the corrugated fluting, it prints on a smooth surface.
 While excellent for product protection, corrugated material can create a challenge when attempting to achieve fine detail and high-quality full-color print.
+Historically, litho lam has been the best way to acheive a retail-ready finished product.

 For high-volume print runs, litho lam can be a cost-effective way to produce retail-ready packaging at a large scale.
-Litho lam is a likely option when a brand requires tens of thousands of identical impressions (or more) without sacrificing quality.
+Litho laminated packaging is a common option when a brand requires tens of thousands of identical impressions (or more) without sacrificing quality.

-There are things that come with the territory of a litho lam job that must be considered when selecting the print method for your packaging project.
-Litho lam often requires generous lead times (several weeks), some type of minimum volume order, and built into the price will be tooling and setup costs associated with manufacturing the print plates and prepping the press for production.
+There are things that come with the territory of litho lamination that must be considered when selecting the print method for your packaging project.
+Because it requires more steps, litho lam often requires longer lead times, higher minimum volume orders to support the setup costs, and the purchase of tooling (print plates).
 None of these aspects of litho lam are a drawback if your project has ample time, budget, and the right volume to justify the investment.

 An additional consideration becoming increasingly relevant is customized messaging.
 Millennials and Generation Z demand more from today’s brands, and a personalized experience driven by packaging can significantly influence consumer purchasing decisions.
 Because litho lam depends on print plates to transfer images onto packaging (resulting in mass production), creating targeted campaigns comes with a cost.
 Additional sets of plates must be manufactured and purchased for each artwork variation that is to be printed.